munificent/ui-as-code/in-progress/parameter-freedom.md

 function's runtime type and the arguments is the list of argument values.

 The algorithm may produce errors.
 When used for static semantics, these are compile-time errors.
-For dynamic semantics, these throw a type error.
+For dynamic semantics, they throw a type error.

 1. Let `args` be the number of positional arguments.

-2. Let `required` be the number of required positional parameters.
+1. Let `required` be the number of required positional parameters.

-3. Let `optional` be the number of optional positional parameters.
+1. Let `optional` be the number of optional positional parameters.

-4. Let `restArgs` be `argCount - required - optional`.
+1. Let `restArgs` be `argCount - required - optional`.
 This is the number of arguments that will get bound to the rest parameter.
 It may be negative.

-5. If `args < required`, then there are not enough arguments for all the required parameters.
+1. If `args < required`, then there are not enough arguments for all the required parameters.
 Error.

-6. If `args > required + optional` and there is no rest parameter, then there are too many arguments.
+1. If `args > required + optional` and there is no rest parameter, then there are too many arguments.
 Error.

-7. Start at the first positional argument.
+1. Start at the first positional argument.
 For each positional parameter:

     1. If the parameter is the rest parameter: